great-expectations/great_expectations/docs/how_to_guides/configuring_data_contexts/how_to_populate_credentials_from_yaml_file.rst

   .. admonition:: Note:

-    Environment variable substitution is only supported in the ``great_expectations.yml`` config file.
+Environment variable substitution is only supported in the great_expectations.yml config file.
+It's not recursive.
+For example, you cannot use substitution in `config_variables.yml``.

   .. code-block:: yaml